Descriptions of Major Access Links and Databases

 This resource includes the collection of the Schomberg Center for Research in Black Culture

-of the New York Public Library and the Center's Index to Black Periodicals.
-Indexed material covers
+of the New York Public Library, the Center's Index to Black Periodicals, the

 This is the main Government of Canada site, featuring Information and Service Gateways for